 The profile in column Y (saleable gas per calendar year) is derived from the profile in column Z, only converted into calendar years.

 The profile in column AA includes both historical and future expected purchases.
 Gas received as compensation for services (such as storage, treatment and transport), is not defined as purchase.
 All physical received gas to the field / discovery (bought, compensation, in kind, etc.) shall be reported in column BY (Receipt of gas), see chapter 6.9.1.

-The profile in column U should be identical with the profile "Saleable gas per calendar year 40 MJ/Sm³” in column Y, but stated in gross calorific value.
-The same principles as for oil are used as a basis (see chapter 6.3.2).
+The profile in column U should be identical with the profile "Saleable gas per calendar year 40 MJ/Sm³” in column Y but stated in gross calorific value.
+For reporting of uncertainty and production start-up the same principles as for oil are used as a basis (see chapter 6.3.2).

-The table below summarize the reporting of different gas types.
+The table below summarizes the reporting of different gas types.